 Here is a bit more background to it: Honoring, or treating a guest well is coupled with two of the most important beliefs in Islam, belief in God and belief in the Day of Judgment.
 In Islam, the hospitality relationship is triangular; it consists of host, guest, and God.
 Hospitality is a right rather than a gift, and the duty to supply it is a duty to God.
 When a guest arrives at a Muslim home, they provide their guest with a pleasurable experience in order to reap rewards attained by pleasing God.
 The guests must be greeted warmly and shown into a comfortable and appropriate room.
 They are given food and drink so that they do not have to ask for these things.
 It is the host’s duty to make the guest feel comfortable.
 One way of doing this is by identifying his or her possible needs in advance.
 It is better to offer a guest something before he or she has the chance to ask for it because a courteous guest may hesitate to mention any need.
 Out of his or her thoughtfulness, such a guest would even try to prevent the host from offering anything.

-One of the great Islamic scholars of Islam, Abu Hamid Muhammad ibn Muhammad al-Ghazali wrote about the generosity of Prophet Muhammad to his guests. “(He) used to honor his guests; he even spread his garment for a non-relative guest to sit on it.
+One of the great Islamic scholars of Islam, Abu Hamid Muhammad ibn Muhammad al-Ghazali wrote about the generosity of Prophet Muhammad to his guests. “(He) used to honour his guests; he even spread his garment for a non-relative guest to sit on it.
 He used to offer his guest his own cushion and insist on him to accept it until the latter accepts [sic] it from him.
 No one came to him as a guest but thought that he was the most generous of people.
 He gave each one of his companions sitting with him his due portion of his attention, so he directed his listening, talking, looks and attention to all his companions.
 His meeting [sic] were characterized by modesty, humbleness and honesty.
-He used to call his companions by their favorite nickname to honor them…”
+He used to call his companions by their favourite nickname to honour them…”

 When I am visiting Muslim friends, they give me the best chair, offer me cushions and make sure I am more than comfortable.